tomfa/notes.webutvikling.org/README.md

 | `pnpm build`   | Build your production site to `./dist/`                        |
 | `pnpm preview` | Preview your build locally, before deploying                   |
 | `pnpm sync`    | Generate types based on your config in `src/content/config.ts` |

+## Deploy

+You just push to `main`, and Github CI will pick it up and deploy it to Github Pages.

 ## Configure